Grounded Vision-Language Interpreter for Long-Horizon Bimanual Task and Motion Planning: Experimental Evaluation

-\textbf{Tasks.} To validate our proposed method, we perform experiments on five manipulation tasks in the cooking domain; The full details of each task (scene configuration and linguistic instruction) are provided in Section A.3.
+We validate our proposed method on five manipulation tasks in the cooking domain:

-\begin{tightlist} \item \textbf{Pick and Place}: The goal is to move a target object to a desired location. \item \textbf{Pick Obstacles Dual Arm}: The goal is to move a target object to a desired location.
-However, the target location is occupied by another object.
-We allow the system to utilize both robot arms in the initial state.
-In a \textit{dual-arm strategy}, one robot removes the collision object out of the way, while another robot performs pick and place with the target object. \item \textbf{Pick Obstacles Single Arm}: The goal is the same as above.
-However, in this task, we prompt the model to use only one arm.
-In a \textit{single-arm strategy}, the robot must remove the obstacle object, place it in another collision-free location, and then perform a pick and place for the target object to the target location. \item \textbf{Slice Food}: The goal is to slice a food item (e.g., fruit or vegetable) using a tool (e.g., knife).
-We adopt a dual-arm approach where a robot grasps and fixtures the object onto the cutting board, while another robot performs the slicing operation.
-A key aspect of the task is that specific choices in which robot to use for which action may result in infeasible plans (e.g., collisions between robots), highlighting the interrelated nature of the task. \item \textbf{Slice and Serve}: We extend the Slice Food task by adding another goal of serving the vegetable/fruit slices in a desired location (e.g., a bowl or plate). \end{tightlist} We created $10$ problems for \textbf{Pick and Place}, \textbf{Slice Food}, and \textbf{Slice and Serve}.
-For the \textbf{Pick Obstacles tasks}, we created $9$ problems common to \textbf{Single Arm} and \textbf{Dual Arm}.
+\begin{tightlist} \item \textbf{Pick and Place} aims to move a target object to a desired location. \item \textbf{Pick Obstacle Dual Arm} is the same task as Pick and Place except that the location is occupied by another object, causing a collision when directly using the same solution as Pick and Place.
+One robot removes the collision object (acting as temporary storage) and another arm performs pick-and-place with the target object. \item \textbf{Pick Obstacle Single Arm} is the same as Pick Obstacle Dual Arm, but only a single arm is allowed to be used.
+This task requires more complex planning than Pick Obstacle Dual Arm, as it requires an extra placing action and accurately identifying free placing locations. \item \textbf{Slice Food} aims to slice a food item (e.g., fruit or vegetable) using a tool (e.g., knife).
+A key aspect of the task is that specific choices in which robot to use for certain actions may result in infeasible plans (e.g., collisions between robots), highlighting its interdependency. \item \textbf{Slice and Serve} is an extended task of "Slice Food" by adding another goal of serving the vegetable/fruit slices in a desired location (e.g., a bowl or plate). \end{tightlist} We created $10$ problems for Pick and Place, Slice Food, and Slice and Serve.
+For the Pick Obstacle tasks, we created $9$ problems common to Single Arm and Dual Arm.
+All problems are provided with PDDL problems, linguistic instructions, and scene observations.
+We also created a PDDL domain shared across the tasks.